nexotc/nexotc-docs/docs/modules/fees-and-commission-system.md

 1. Fees are deducted directly via the escrow smart contract;
 2. Both parties are notified of the fee structure prior to execution;
-3. Volume-based discounts are available for institutional desks.
+3. Volume-based discounts are available for Institutional Desks or VIPs.

 ## Commission Routing Logic